bpineau/katafygio/README.md

 We also provide a [docker image](https://hub.docker.com/r/bpineau/katafygio/).

-On MacOs, you can use the brew formula:
+On MacOS, you can use the brew formula:
 ```bash
 brew install bpineau/tap/katafygio
 ```